Fairbanks' Restaurants

 Greek, seafood and other salads, and lots of desserts.
 The souvlaki comes in

 three levels of spiciness to suit anyone.
-There are daily specials, and
+Several small private dining

 Saturday.
 (Closed Sunday) For information: 452-5393.